Category: downloads

 care about knowing the facts of the matter”

-Such thoughts as these gave me the inspiration to write “Pascal’s Song” at a time when my marriage was over and the family was broken and my only hope was in the “the beyond” .
+Such thoughts as these gave me the inspiration to write “Pascal’s Song” at a time when my marriage was over and the family was broken and my only hope was in “the beyond” .
 Such a vast and imponderable condition and it was explored to the max.

 Positively lived and breathed alienation for years and that is how “High Risk” was born.
 No pictures on the cover (good policy) and a bunch of songs about the vastness within and the vastness without.